Qrlew/docs/index.md

 ### Range Propagation

-Most [DP](/definitions.md#differential-privacy-dp) mechanisms aggregating numbers require the knowledge of some bounds on the values[^2].
+Most [DP](/definitions.md#differential-privacy-dp) mechanisms aggregating numbers require the knowledge of some bounds on the values (see {cite}`dwork2014algorithmic`).
-Even if some bounds are known for some *Relations* like source `Tables`, it is not trivial to propagate these bounds through the steps of the computation.
+Even if some bounds are known for some *Relations* like source **Tables**, it is not trivial to propagate these bounds through the steps of the computation.

 To help with range propagation, [qrlew](https://qrlew.github.io/) introduces two useful concepts: